 Verify that aEntUser3 has a free user role.

-Add user fails by Enterprise tenant admin user due to expired verification email
+Add user fails by Enterprise tenant admin user due to expired verification email (Not performed.
+Same as TC 2.4)

 Requirement document reference: Optional, this is not clearly included in Section 5.3.1